rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-By using Apollo Server's `applyMiddleware()` method, you can opt-in any middleware (here Express).
-Furthermore, you can specify the path for your GraphQL API endpoint.
-Apart from this, you can see how the Express application gets initialized.
-The only thing missing is the definition for the schema and resolvers for creating the Apollo Server instance.
-Let's implement them first and learn about them afterward:
+Using Apollo Server's `applyMiddleware()` method, you can opt-in any middleware, which in this case is Express.
+Also, you can specify the path for your GraphQL API endpoint.
+Beyond this, you can see how the Express application gets initialized.
+The only missing items are the definition for the schema and resolvers for creating the Apollo Server instance.
+We'll implement them first and learn about them after:

 {{< highlight javascript "hl_lines=2 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24" >}}
 import express from 'express';